GeorgeBelanger/dev_log_2019/README.md

   - First up let's take care of the backlog from yesterday
   - After that I hope to finish the readme for sperry farms.
     - Finished it except for the chicken page and the gif there.
 But good!

+## 1/15/19 Tuesday 3:00pm Quill
+  - Going to do the readme for healfly today.
+    -  Got a decent amount done, but still have to get into the nitty gritty of authentication, search and others.
+But decent day.
+    -  Also fixed a broken link:
+      - Had to change the default email in `app\mailers\application_mailer.rb` to healflymail@gmail.com and turn on 'allow less secure apps' at [https://www.google.com/settings/security/lesssecureapps](https://www.google.com/settings/security/lesssecureapps) and also go to [https://accounts.google.com/b/0/DisplayUnlockCaptcha](https://accounts.google.com/b/0/DisplayUnlockCaptcha) to allow unlock capchas for 10 minutes.